kyma-project/cli/docs/gen-docs/kyma_alpha_sign_module.md

 title: kyma alpha sign module
 ---

-Sign all module resources from unsigned component descriptor which is hosted in a remote OCI registry
+Signs all module resources from unsigned an component descriptor that's hosted in a remote OCI registry

 ## Synopsis